Dreamy and romantic, probably every one of us has once dreamt of waltzing around a grand ballroom in lockstep with a gorgeous partner.

 Despite the light-hearted name, the movie could be quite dark at times.
 It’s not just a story of a dance, but also a surprising story of loss, anger, pain, violence, confusion, and rediscovery all packed into one.

+In our opinion, Marilyn Hotchkiss is a pretty solid movie that’s worth spending a weekend night watching.
 Reviews for the movie, however, are mediocre.
 It received a 6.5/10 on IMDb, 22% on Rotten Tomatoes, and 40% on Metacritic.

 Mad Hot Ballroom (2005)

+Mad Hot Ballroom is a 2005 release of … not a regular movie, but a documentary.
 It covers a ballroom dance program spearheaded by the New York Department of Education and the New York public school system for fifth graders.

-If you’re wondering what this program is all about, it was a 10-week intensive program that’s meant to teach young students ballroom dancing.
+If you’re wondering what this program is all about, it is a 10-week intensive program that’s meant to teach young students ballroom dancing.
+And, by the end, a competition was hosted to select the best dancers out of all the children in the city.

 Mad Hot Ballroom documented the effort of the teachers in teaching their charges the techniques, ranging from tango and foxtrot all the way to rumba and merengue.